Triple-T/gradle-play-publisher/README.md

 My custom release name
 ```

+There is also a `--release-name` CLI option for quick access.
+For example,
+`./gradlew publishBundle --release-name "Hello World!"`.

 > Note: the Play Store limits your release names to a maximum of 50 characters.

 #### Uploading a pre-existing artifact

 By default GPP will rebuild your project before every release.
 In advanced use cases, this might not
 be the desired behavior.
 For example, if you need to inject translations into your APK or App Bundle
-_after_ building it but _before_ publishing it.
-Or maybe it's a simple as you already having an
+after building it but before publishing it.
+Or perhaps you simply already have an artifact you wish
-artifact you want to publish.
-GPP supports this class of use cases by letting you specify a
+to publish.
+GPP supports this class of use cases by letting you specify a directory in which
-directory in which publishable artifacts may be found:
+publishable artifacts may be found:

 ```kt
 play {